Covenant College: Student publications and clubs

 Students at Covenant publish a bi-weekly newspaper called The Bagpipe, which includes reporting on campus news, events, and local issues as well as art and media reviews, opinions, and more.
 A satirical version is published annually on April 1 called The Windbag with takes on campus life and culture.

 Covenant's literary magazine is The Thorn and has been published annually since 1970.
 The magazine features creative work from the students, including poetry, short stories, and personal essays.

 Covenant also has over forty clubs, including a debate club, fishing club, ultimate frisbee club, paintball club, pre-law club, spikeball club, swing-dancing club, tri-beta club, a pickleball club, and a standup comedy club called "Laugh Track."

 Faculty

-Covenant has 64 full-time faculty, 89% of whom have doctorates or other terminal degrees.
+Covenant has 65 full-time faculty, 89% of whom have doctorates or other terminal degrees.
 The student-faculty ratio is 12:1.
-This ratio allows "personal, small class size."
+This ratio allows "personal, small class size," with an average of 17 students per class.

 Faculty are required to state their agreement with the Westminster Confession of Faith.